mikeorr/Unipath/README.rst

 Users may also want to consider 'pathlib' (PEP 428), a more recent path library which is being considered for inclusion in Python 3.4.
-It has a more modern API, and Unipath's author is evaluating it as a possible successor to Unipath.
+It has a more modern API, and I'm evaluating it as a potential successor to Unipath.
 However, as of March 2013 pathlib's API is still in flux, it has not been widely tested yet, and it has fewer features than Unipath.

 The ``Path`` class encapsulates the file/directory operations in Python's ``os``, ``os.path``, and ``shutil`` modules.
 (Non-filesystem operations are in